-Whether you work for a real estate agency, or run your own property management business, it’s important to have a strong social media presence, either as an office, or as an individual.
-Facebook and Twitter are great places to start, and building up an audience by sharing interesting articles, news updates, and other content can help you build a following of people who may not quite be in market for a property manager yet, but who might be further on down the track.
+Whether you work for a real estate agency or run your own property management business, it’s important to have a strong social media presence, either as an office or as an individual.
+Facebook and Twitter are great places to start, by building up an audience by sharing interesting articles, news updates and other content can help you build a following of people who may not quite be in the market for a property manager yet but who might be further on down the track.
 Just make sure the articles and updates you share (or a percentage of them) appeal to the interests of landlords.

 8. Publish articles on LinkedIn